morelinq/MoreLINQ/README.md

 This method has 2 overloads.

+### Duplicates

+Returns all duplicated elements of the given source, using the specified element equality comparer

+This method has 2 overloads.

 ### EndsWith

 Determines whether the end of the first sequence is equivalent to the second